QueenSquishy/plague/README.md

 The detections detailed below are what I attempt to establish on any EDR product I deploy or work on.
 Take your own considerations for criticality and datasets.

-Check out this post for how you work on achieving detections https://www.goblinloot.net/2023/02/writing-detections-when-stuck-with-edr.html?m=1
+Check out this post for how you can work on achieving detections https://www.goblinloot.net/2023/02/writing-detections-when-stuck-with-edr.html?m=1

 ## Tampering with sensors or other security products.